Life Lines

 • Bone protruding

-• CSF in ears and nose
+• CSF in the ears and nose

-• Blood in ears
+• Blood in the ears

 Suspected Spinal Injury

-Where there is serious trauma or impact to a child's body you must suspect spinal injury.
-While the child is conscious there may be indicators
+Where there is serious trauma or impact to a child's body, you must suspect spinal injury.
+While the child is conscious, there may be indicators

-• Deformity of body
+• Deformity othe f body

 • No movement of legs